Inside the black box: Neural network-based real-time prediction of US recessions: Econometric methodology

 \subsection{Performance evaluation}

-The estimated models produce two types of forecasts.
-Firstly, the models generate probability predictions.
-In the second step, these probabilities are transformed into binary point predictions using a specified threshold.
-While the second type may not always be necessary, I include it to ensure the forecast is more easily interpretable for the end-users.
-The performance of both the probability predictions and point predictions is evaluated using various statistical measures.
-With the exception of metrics specifically related to probability predictions, the evaluation is based on the output of a contingency table, commonly known as a confusion matrix as illustrated in Table 4.
-This matrix provides a framework for assessing the accuracy of the predictions.
+The estimated models produce two types of forecasts: probability and point predictions.
+The models first generate probability predictions.
+The next step transforms these probabilities into binary point predictions using a specified threshold.
+While the second type may not always be necessary, it is included to ensure the forecast is more easily interpretable for the end users.
+The performance of both the probability and point predictions is evaluated using various statistical measures.
+Except for metrics related explicitly to probability predictions, the evaluation is based on the output of a contingency table, commonly known as a confusion matrix, as illustrated in Table 4.
+This matrix provides a framework for assessing the accuracy of the point predictions.

-The confusion matrix is composed of elements that represent the count of observations belonging to different categories.
-True positives (TP) and true negatives (TN) indicate the correct classification of positive and negative outcomes, respectively.
+The confusion matrix comprises elements representing the count of observations belonging to different categories.
+True positives (TP) and true negatives (TN) indicate the correct classification of positive and negative outcomes.
 False positives (FP) occur when the prediction is positive while the actual value is negative.
 Conversely, false negatives (FN) arise when the prediction is negative while the actual value is positive.
-By utilizing these counts, various performance evaluation measures are derived to assess the accuracy of the predictions.
+By utilizing these counts, various performance evaluation measures are derived to assess the overall performance of the models.